samu-workopen/learningwikibase/_articles/install-wikibase.md

 ### Get MediaWiki and extension files

-1. Run `git clone https://gerrit.wikimedia.org/r/mediawiki/core.git --branch REL1_32 mediawiki` in your console or command line.
-This will clone the MediaWiki version 1.32 into a subdirectory “?mediawiki” of your current directory.
-(Be sure to checkout the current MediaWiki version before running the command and replace `REL1_32` with the most current MediaWiki version.)
+1. Run `git clone https://gerrit.wikimedia.org/r/mediawiki/core.git --branch REL1_34 mediawiki` in your console or command line.
+This will clone the MediaWiki version 1.32 into a subdirectory “mediawiki” of your current directory.
+(Be sure to checkout the current MediaWiki version before running the command and replace `REL1_34` with the most current MediaWiki version.)
 2. Enter the subdirectory (`cd mediawiki`) and run `composer install --no-dev`, which installs all dependencies required by MediaWiki.
 MediaWiki extension may be installed using `composer install <package>:<version>` as done in the following.
 Extensions are listed on [mediawiki.org](https://www.mediawiki.org/wiki/Manual:Extensions) and packages of the extensions are also distributed through the Composer packages repository [packagist.org](https://packagist.org/) for being able to easily install them using Composer.
-3. To install the Vector skin, which is the default of Wikipedia, run `composer install mediawiki/vector-skin:dev-REL1_32`.
-This will download the Vector skin files and all dependencies.

-   The specified version (`dev-REL1_32`) must match the version of MediaWiki (with all MediaWiki extensions featuring a `dev-` prefix).
-Otherwise, compatibility issues may occur.
-4. To install the Universal Language Selector that allows specifying labels and descriptions in a vast range of languages, run `composer install mediawiki/universal-language-selector:dev-REL1_32`.
+3. To install the Universal Language Selector that allows specifying labels and descriptions in a vast range of languages, run `composer require mediawiki/universal-language-selector:dev-REL1_34`.
-5. To install Wikibase, run `composer install wikibase/wikibase:dev-REL1_32`.
+4. To install Wikibase, run `composer require wikibase/wikibase:dev-REL1_34`.

 ### Set up MediaWiki and extension